DavidOrakpo/coutnries_list/README.md

 # Wish List of Features
-If I had more time, I would have loved to fully implement the filtering functionality.
-I was only able to get filtering down to Regions.
-I attempted a go at TimeZones but ran into alot of errors and not enough time to hash them out.
-Nonetheless, alot was learned during this task
+I initially had a shortage of time to implement the filtering of the Time Zones.
+But due to an extension given, I was able to get it working.

 # Challenges Faced